Willtl/heurisko/README.md

 ./heurisko
 ```
 Alternatively, you can download and install Qt [IDE and libraries](https://www.qt.io/download).
 Clone the repository and open the project's folder on the QtCreator IDE.

-### Usage with MSVC
-Lines `[9, 12]` of `heurisko.pro` should be commented.

-Download and install Qt [IDE and libraries](https://www.qt.io/download), clone the repository and open the project's folder on the QtCreator IDE.

 ## List of implemented population-based metaheuristics:
 - Differential Evolution